Table of Contents

 7.2 Create Cornerstone Content

-Cornerstone articles are long, informational articles that integrate knowledge from different blog posts and cover everything important about a specific topic.
+Cornerstone articles are long, informational articles that integrate knowledge from different blog posts and cover everything necessary about a specific topic.
 They should provide the best and most complete information, so don’t use them to sell products.

-All your other posts about related topics should link back to the cornerstone article.
+All your other posts about related topics should link to the cornerstone article.
 This internal linking structure will increase the chance of your cornerstone content articles ranking in Google searches.

 After you’ve created the content, you should also create a content upgrade.
 Cornerstone content with a content upgrade can be your most valuable list-building tool.